sem-geologist/qgis-element-table/README.md

 to sync the state of element table widget, and other way arround ((un-)checking the layers when element button in the widget is (un-)checked).
 Thanks to cleverly designed API of QGis, this plugin works out-of the box with layers placed in "Mutually exclusive groups" in TOC.

+## How to test it?

+When plugin is started and there is no layer which would contain name or abreviation of chemical element, all buttons of element table is disabled.
+When project is loaded or if layers are added to current project which contain element information in name, buttons for those elements will be enabled.
+Only buttons which coresponding element was found in layers are enabled.
+When last for given element layer is removed from TOC, the coresponding button in element table is unchecked and disabled.
+To see this plugin in action UK Soil geochemical WMS maps can be used.
+Often it is practical to put such layers into Group and mark as "Mutually exclusive group".

 ## For bug report and issues
 For adding the language support (dictionary of element names and abbreviations in wished language) please open the issue at [`qpet`](https://github.com/sem-geologist/qpet) repository.